Initiative for the Resurgence of the Abolitionist Movement

 The Initiative feels under pressure from the Mauritanian government which refuses to allow it to register as a nongovernmental organization, and threatened or persuaded supporter to end their support.
 Lacking NGO status makes it impossible to solicit funding through grants.
 IRA has relied on gifts from patrons, mainly government employees.
 The government has persuaded other activists to leave the movement, threatening them or winning them over with lucrative state jobs.

 IRA-Mauritania received the Human Rights Tulip award in December 2015.

+In 2016, 13 IRA activists were arrested in June and July, and were sentenced to various sentences ranging between three years and fifteen years.
+In November 2016, a hearing in Zouérat reduced all of the activists' sentences; the last of the activists to be released from prison were Abdallahi Matallah Saleck and Moussa Biram in July 2018.

+On 31 October 2025, IRA activist Warda Ahmed Souleimane was arrested on charges of "inciting the population to overthrow the regime".